EMDR Therapy in Austin and Online Across Texas

 Owner and Therapist

 Welcome, allow me to introduce myself.
-I’m a Licensed Professional Counselor (LPC), Licensed Chemical Dependency Counselor (LCDC), and a person in long-term recovery with a decade of experience working in the behavioral health treatment field.
+I’m a Licensed Professional Counselor (LPC), Licensed Chemical Dependency Counselor (LCDC), and a person in long-term recovery with 10 years of experience working in the behavioral health treatment field.

-I offer in-person and online therapy for adults.
 My areas of focus are on recovery from PTSD, complex trauma, dissociative disorders, depression, anxiety, and substance use disorders.
-Although I’m located in Austin, TX for in-person sessions, I can provide telehealth online therapy throughout Texas.

-To learn more about how I can help you find lasting healing, continue scrolling or schedule your free 15-minute consultation with me.
+I welcome new clients from all walks of life.
+To learn more about how I can help you find lasting healing, schedule your free 15-minute consultation with me.
 I’d love to learn more about your goals and answer any questions you may have.

 What is Trauma?